harismuneer/Ultimate-Social-Scrapers/README.md

 - events
 - check-ins (places visited)
 - posts/statuses available on the user's timeline

+### 2) Public Page
+- photos
+- videos
+- about sections (including page info and contact details)
+- posts done by the Facebook page

+### 3) Group
+- photos
+- videos
+- about sections (including group info, posting rules etc)
+- posts in the group (also called Discussion)

 Data is scraped/downloaded in an organized format (CSV files) for ease of analysis.